April 2020 - Important Charitable Tax Information

 Did you know that you can start your own personal fundraiser on Facebook?
 You and your Facebook friends can support causes that are important to you (like ADAA!) by raising funds and awareness without leaving Facebook!

 Start your own Facebook fundraiser here today.

 Calling all gamers and live streamers!
 You can reach new audiences and help raise awareness about ADAA's mission by creating a fundraising stream (or encouraging you friends to create a campaign or donate) on Tiltify.com that benefits ADAA's mission.

 Make ADAA your workplace charity of choice.
 Select ADAA to receive matching gifts from your employer, the United Way, America's Best Charities, or the Combined Federal Campaign (CFC); ADAA charity code: 11220.

 ADAA's tax ID number is 52-1248820.

 ADAA is a 501(c)(3) and can accept contributions from family, corporate, and private foundations.
 Contact Susan Gurley, ADAA Executive Director, for more information.

 ADAA is registered as a 501(c)(3) non-profit organization.
 Contributions to ADAA are tax-deductible to the extent permitted by law.
 ADAA’s tax identification number is 52-1248820.

-If you have any questions about donating online, please information [at] adaa [dot] org (send us an e-mail) or call us at 240-485-1001.
-To send your gift by U.S. Mail, please make your check payable to ADAA and mail it to ADAA, 8701 Georgia Ave., Suite 412, Silver Spring, MD 20910.
+If you have any questions about donating online, please send us an e-mail or call 240-485-1016.
+To send your gift by U.S. Mail, please make your check payable to ADAA and mail it to ADAA, 8701 Georgia Avenue, Suite 412, Silver Spring, MD 20910.
 Thank you!